EngJay/vault2git/README.md

     -h, --help                       Display this help screen
 ```

-Wrap parameter values in double-quotes as required. _IMPORTANT: the paths MUST use forward slashes to delimit folders even in Windows._
+Wrap parameter values in double-quotes as required. _IMPORTANT: the paths MUST
+use forward slashes to delimit folders even in Windows._

 ## Support

-Reach out to the maintainer by opening an
+Reach out to the maintainers by opening an
 [issue](https://github.com/EngJay/vault2git/issues/new?assignees=&labels=question&template=04_QUESTION.md&title=support%3A+).

 ## Project Assistance